sheaDurgin/NLP23/SimpleText/README.md

 the nbt text files are the two text files made in pyterrier_and_bert.py the combined text file is the result of combine_score.py when using the nbt files for the arguments

-you can run pyterrier_and_bert.py with no arguments. need to manually change directories and names of output files in code combine_score.py takes 3 arguments, [filename] [other_filename] [new_output_filename]
+pyterrier_and_bert.py takes 2 arguments, any combination or bert, pyterrier, or _. bert will run the bert model, pyterrier will run pyterrier, use _ in place of either if you don't want to run such section. need to manually change directories and names of output files in code combine_score.py takes 3 arguments, [filename] [other_filename] [new_output_filename]

 # current results: